alexwlchan/alexwlchan.net/src/_drafts/netlify-bandwidth-graph.md

   class="screenshot"
 %}

-This graph has a couple of issues:

-*   It's only available in the Netlify dashboard.
+Because this graph is only available in the Netlify dashboard, I don't see it very often.
 I log into this dashboard very rarely, because all of my day-to-day activity is automated using GitHub Actions.

-*   It's hard to tell if my bandwidth usage is on track.
-    I can't visually tell how likely I am to exceed my bandwidth allowance for the month.
+Even if I did log into the dashboard, I don't like this graph -- my billing periods start on the 17th of the month, and it's hard to make a quick assessment of how likely I am to exceed my bandwidth allowance for the month.
+If I've used 16GB on the last day of the month, I'm fine.
+If I've used 16GB on the first day of the month, I'm going to have issues.

-I want to know if I'm going to exceed my allowance, because there might be changes I can make to reduce the amount of bandwidth I'm using.
+I want to know if I'm using too much bandwidth, because there might be changes I can make to reduce how much bandwidth I'm using.
-(For example, if a post has gone viral, I might be able to reduce the size of images in that post.)
+For example, if a post has gone viral, I might be able to make the images in that post smaller.

-Fortunately my Netlify bandwidth data is exposed through a Netlify API, so I was able to build my own version of this graph.
+Fortunately my Netlify bandwidth data is exposed through an API, so I was able to build my own version of this graph.
 My new graph makes it easier for me to see if I'm likely to exceed my bandwidth allowance, and it lives in my analytics dashboard where I'm more likely to see it.

 ## Getting my bandwidth data

-Netlify exposes your bandwidth data through a seemingly-undocumented API endpoint.
+Netlify exposes your bandwidth data through an undocumented API endpoint.
 There are three steps to use this API:

 1. Create a personal access token [in your user settings](https://app.netlify.com/user/applications/personal).